2CR Honors Fallen Dragoons in Memorial Day Observance

-U.S. Soldiers assigned to 2nd Cavalry Regiment and members of the community attend a memorial day ceremony at Rose Barracks, U.S. Army Garrison Bavaria, Vilseck, Germany, May 22, 2025.
-As part of Dragoon Week, the memorial ceremony honored the legacy and sacrifice of past Soldiers who gave their lives while serving in the regiment.
-The ceremony reinforced 2CR’s enduring spirit of service, unity, and remembrance.
+U.S. Soldiers assigned to 2nd Cavalry Regiment commemorate Memorial Day during the dragoon Week on Rose Barracks, U.S. Army Garrison Bavaria, Vilseck, Germany, May 22, 2025.
+The regiment held a ceremonial observance of Memorial Day to formally recognize the ultimate sacrifice of the Nation’s, and particularly the regiment’s, fallen troopers.
 (U.S. Army video by Spc.
-Carlos Marquez)
+Sar Paw)

 |Date Taken: